Models

 # To use the scenario input in the user prompt,

-user_prompt_template="Here is the text to rephrase: {input}"
+user_prompt_template="Here is the text to rephrase: {scenario_input}"

 ),